-Clause Amendment Reason

-Membership: 2.1 Change from Elected Members to To reflect proper wording.

-- Council Members.

-2.3 Change of membership period for

-members to be reviewed by Director

-Assets.

-2.7 Added that City representatives will

-attend at each meeting for

-administrative support, and are not

-voting members of the group.

-Operating Removed section detailing City City Officers will no longer be

-Procedures 3.1 Officers are unable to be appointed to voting members of the Group.
+Membership: 2.1 Change from Elected Members to Council Members.
+To reflect proper wording.
+2.3 Change of membership period for members to be reviewed by Director Assets.
+2.7 Added that City representatives will attend at each meeting for administrative support, and are not voting members of the group.
+Operating Procedures 3.1 Removed section detailing City Officers are unable to be appointed to the position of Chairperson and Deputy Chairperson.
+City Officers will no longer be voting members of the Group.

-the position of Chairperson and

-Deputy Chairperson.